gnesayas/knight-travails/README.md

-This project is to help practice with bfs and dfs.
+This project is to help practice with bfs.